Discovery stage: exploring the problem

 - find out what analytics tools your organisation already has and whether they’re suitable for the type and volume of data you’re expecting

-- work out what metrics are currently available and record baselines
+- work out what metrics are currently being used and available, and record baselines

 - find out where existing data for the service is kept and how you’re going to access it